TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.virtualdisk/problemscoping-virtualdisk-problemnotlisted-linux.md

                             "text": "My data inside the temporary drive is lost" },
                         {
-                            "value": "I want to find availability set ID or use availability set ID to get storage accounts", "text": "I want to find availability set ID or use availability set ID to get storage accounts" },
+                            "value": "I want to find an availability set ID or use an availability set ID to get storage accounts", "text": "I want to find an availability set ID or use an availability set ID to get storage accounts"
+                        },
                         {
-                            "value": "I want to find data about the managed disk", "text": "I want to find data about the managed disk" },
+                            "value": "I want to find data about a managed disk", "text": "I want to find data about a managed disk" },
                         {
-                            "value": "I want to find provisioning status", "text": "I want to find provisioning status" },
+                            "value": "I want to find the provisioning status", "text": "I want to find the provisioning status" },
                         {
                             "value": "Other (describe below)",